Review common threats to directory services, which you can mitigate by following the instructions in this guide.

 Manage passwords for server administration securely as well.
 Passwords supplied to directory server tools can be provided in files, interactively, through environment variables, or as system property values.
 Choose the approach that is most appropriate and secure for your deployment.

 Make sure that directory administrators manage their passwords well.
 To avoid password proliferation for directory administrators, consider assigning administration privileges and granting access to existing accounts for delegated administrative operations.
-For details, see Administrative roles and Access control.
+For details, refer to Administrative roles and Access control.

 With the power to administer directory services comes the responsibility to make sure the configuration is correct.
 Misconfiguration can arise from bad or mistaken configuration decisions, and from poor change management.